Call It Love (TV series): Main

 She is a contract intern at Choi Seon Exhibition.
 She practiced archery in middle school but had to quit due to an accident.
-Scarred by family issues, she vows revenge against Han Dong-jin, a woman's son who ruined her and her family's lives.
+Scarred by family issues, she vows revenge against Han Dong-jin, the son of a woman who ruined her and her family's lives.
 However, the more she learns about Dong-jin, the more conflicting emotions arise instead of revenge.
 Yet every time she feels a strange emotion towards him.